kyle-lt/dotnet-distributed-otel-appd/README.md

 ## Kubernetes
 This repo contains a few Kubernetes specs to deploy the app components and Jaeger as Kubernetes resources.
 They are located in the [kubernetes](/kubernetes) directory.
-- `ui-deployment.yaml`
+- `todomvuui-deployment.yaml`
-  - This spec contains a single-replica Deployment and Service (using NodePort by default) for the GarageSale UI.
+  - This spec contains a single-replica Deployment and Service (using NodePort by default) for the Todo MVC UI.
-- `item-api-deployment.yaml`
+- `todoapi-deployment.yaml`
-  - This spec contains a single-replica Deployment and Service (using NodePort by default) for the GarageSale Item API.
+  - This spec contains a single-replica Deployment and Service (using NodePort by default) for the Todo API.
 - `jaeger-list.yaml`
   - This spec is a list containing a single-replica Deployment and a few Services (using NodePort and ClusterIP) for the Jaeger all-in-one components.